chef/chef-web-docs/chef_master/source/install_supermarket.rst

           The source code for Chef Supermarket is located at the following URLs:

           * The application itself: https://github.com/chef/supermarket.
 Report issues to: https://github.com/chef/supermarket/issues.
-          * The code that builds Chef Supermarket as an omnibus package: https://github.com/chef/omnibus-supermarket.
-Use a Kitchen-based environment to build your own omnibus packages.
+          * The code that builds Chef Supermarket as a Chef package: https://github.com/chef/omnibus-supermarket.
+Use a Kitchen-based environment to build your own Chef packages.
           * The cookbook that is run by the ``supermarket-ctl reconfigure`` command: https://github.com/chef/supermarket/tree/master/omnibus/cookbooks/omnibus-supermarket

           .. end_tag